hitrodev/hitro_bot_docs/en.md

 3. Log in or register with Binance ([instructions](#binance-registration-and-account-setup-1)).
 4. The bot will ask you to send API Keys for trading for your Binance account.
 Set up the API Keys ([instructions](#api-keys-setup)) and send API Key first, then API Secret to the bot.
 5. Fund your Futures account on Binance ([instructions](#how-to-deposit-and-withdraw-funds-1)).
 6. In the bot menu press `Activate the robot`.
 It will validate given API keys.
 If the bot returned an error, check if the keys were set up correctly.
+You can also try creating the API keys again and update them with `Update API keys` button in the bot menu.
 7. **Done!
 Now the robot trades and earns money for you!**
 8. You can control the robot and view statistics through the Telegram-bot menu ([more details](#using-telegram-bot-1)).